Pommala-LLC/SPHUTA-TwinMapper-Docs/README.md

 1. **Binding structured documents** (YAML, JSON, BPMN) into typed Java models reliably and safely.
 2. **Mapping data between layers** — entity to domain, domain to DTO, request to command — without writing repetitive boilerplate or relying on runtime reflection.

-TwinMapper solves both through a single compile-time-first platform with a Spring-native integration model.
+TwinMapper solves both through a single compile-time-first framework with a Spring-native integration model.

 ---